 Travel may vary from two to four weeks.
 A letter of support from Dr. Jerry Clark, associate dean for Student Affairs, or the candidate's residency program director should be submitted on behalf of the candidate.
 All travel arrangements must follow the UMMC travel policies.
 Upon completion of the travel, the recipient will give a brief presentation during a Grand Rounds forum to describe his or her experience.
 The residency program director chairman of applicable department must give approval if academic credit is given for participation in the Medical Scholars Travel Award.

 The Medical Scholars Travel Award selection committee is appointed by the vice chancellor for health affairs.
 The selection committee will review all proposals to determine one or two recipients per year based on availability of funding.
 Proposals are due March 30 for awards presented by June of the academic calendar year for use during the following academic year.
 For more information, contact Dr. Jerry Clark at (601) 984-5012 or Dr. Marion Wofford at (601) 984-6850.

 The Thomas J. Brooks Jr., MD, Endowed Fund in Preventive Medicine was established in 2008 to honor the first chairman of the Department of Preventive Medicine.
 The fund is used to support projects which, through education and educational travel, may attract medical students into careers in preventive medicine, epidemiology, and public health.
 For example, funds may be used to cover:

-This is a 6 to 8 week rotation for senior medical students which provides an introduction to preventive medicine, public health, and the principles of applied epidemiology.
-Participants learn through hands-on experience working on a current public health project, and are mentored by experienced CDC staff.
+This is a six- to eight-week rotation for senior medical students which provides an introduction to preventive medicine, public health and the principles of applied epidemiology.
+Participants learn through hands-on experience working on a current public health project and are mentored by experienced CDC staff.
 During the elective, participants may:

 2500 North State Street